chastell/practicing-ruby/persisting-relations.md

 For a similarly unobtrusive way to _query_ a collection, [Ambition](http://defunkt.io/ambition/) provides a way to do Ruby-like queries against any supported persistence store.
-Like Candy, it is currently unmaintained but is worth looking nonetheless.
+Like Candy, it is currently unmaintained but is still worth checking out.

 To see why Ambition is interesting, compare the following query against an ActiveRecord-supported store: